VideoBrandStory/academic-kickstart-christopherodom/content/authors/admin/_index.md

 bio: Christopher is pursuing his Ph.D. in Texts & Technology, Digital Media at the University of Central Florida with research interests in Social Media Rhetoric for Social Justice.

 interests:
-- Audiovisual Rhetoric
-- Digital Media
-- Digital Storytelling
-- Social Justice
+- social media
-- Social Media
+- digital media
-- Visual Culture
+- digital humanities
+- visual narrative, rhetoric, and semiotics

 education:
   courses: